IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Learn More

-Hear Joni Larson & Judge Dean teach Tax Evidence
+Hear the late Joni Larson & Judge Dean teach Tax Evidence

 • Traditional law school apprenticeships take a minimum of four (4) years to complete in any of the 4 states where an individual is allowed 'to read' the law, under the supervision of a seasoned licensed attorney or judge.
 Afterwards, an individual is allowed to sit for the respective state bar examination.
 Whereas individuals who pass the Tax Court bar exam and then hang out their shingle to begin practice as a legal representative and officer of the Court are in fact going into a courtroom with no formal legal training.

-• Designed for the ambitious CPA and EA who aspire to establish a lucrative and winning Federal tax litigation practice in and before the U.S. Tax Court.
-Before or after passing the Tax bar examination, take this course and get the training you need to fill the seat at the table traditionally held by a tax attorney.
+• Designed for the ambitious CPA and EA who aspire to establish a lucrative and winning Federal Tax Litigation Practice in and before the U.S. Tax Court.
+Get the training you need to fill the seat at the table traditionally held by a tax attorney.

 • With your skill sets as a seasoned CPA and/or IRS enrolled agent, you can prepare yourself and get paid as both auditor and litigator.
 Become the legally-knowledgeable tax professional in your profession!
 Learn-by-doing before you step into Tax Court to represent a paying client!
 Participate in our mock hearings and mock trials that re-enact precedential Tax Court cases.
-Engage clients soon after you enroll and begin to work as a pro bono student practitioner.
+Engage clients soon after you enroll as you begin work as a pro bono student representative and practitioner.

-• Work under the oversight of a experienced USTCP in remote Tax Court proceedings, where you represent low-income clients of the free tax clinic we support.
-As a student-volunteer, you will be eligible to participate in the free tax clinic's 2025 - 2027 Pro Bono Program and gain invaluable insight into the courtroom theater of small and regular cases.
+• Work under the oversight of a experienced USTCP and tax attorney in remote and in-person Docketed-Appeals and Tax Court proceedings, with low-income clients of the Free Tax Clinic we support.
+As a student-volunteer, you will be eligible to participate in the free tax clinic's 2026-2027 Pro Bono Program and gain invaluable insight into the courtroom theater of small and regular tax cases.

 .

-• Get involved with the procedural complexities of Tax Court litigation and trial practice.
+• Get involved with the procedural complexities of Tax Court litigation and trial practice while you work as a Litigation Services intern.
 Experience having direct contact with Tax Court judges, IRS chief counsel's office, court and judicial clerks and IRS appeals attorneys.
 Learn how tax litigators and government attorneys actually negotiate and compromise with each other.
 Learn how Tax Court cases are document-driven and why what gets admitted into the record shapes the evidentiary balance.
 Be in the room when the settlements are made and stipulations are signed.
 Login to hearings and trials and sit in the virtual 'second chair' at remote proceedings of the Court.

-• And after 18 months, you'll recognize that you have become a seasoned litigator and are actually ready to open your own practice with the confidence of a law school graduate who has earned an advanced degree in tax law litigation and trial practice.
-Traditional law and accounting firms will make job offers you never imagined and long-term clients will see you under a different light.
+• And after 18-22 months, you'll recognize that you have become a seasoned litigator and are actually ready to open your own practice with the confidence of a law school graduate who has earned an advanced degree.
+Traditional law and accounting firms will make lucractive job offers you never could imagined and long-term clients will see you under a different light.
 Read The Best Kept Secret.

 ►Student/Teacher Ratio: 1 to 1.25.
 Please take note that our Rolling Admissions Policy limits enrollment to just 5 students per class to ensure that every bar candidates get the attention they deserve.